mondora-labs/workshop-devops/06 - Kubernetes a container orchestrator/README.md

 ```

 kubectl get services command shows the list of services and their exposed ports.
-The service post changes each time you expose a port, you may have been given a different value than what I have.
+The service post changes each time you expose a port, you may have been given a
+different value than what I have.

 ```bash
 NAME             TYPE        CLUSTER-IP      EXTERNAL-IP   PORT(S)          AGE hello-minikube   NodePort    10.98.213.172   <none>        8080:32488/TCP   49s
 kubernetes       ClusterIP   10.96.0.1       <none>        443/TCP          35m
 ```

-Accessing the Application Using the Exposed NodePort, retrive the minikube cluster, virtual IP:
+Accessing the Application Using the Exposed NodePort, retrieve the minikube
-Port 32488 is the TCP port where the Port 8080 of the container is exposed.
+cluster, virtual IP: Port 32488 is the TCP port where the Port 8080 of the
+container is exposed.

 ```bash
 minikube ip